What is MPOX (Monkeypox)?

 How is MPOX (Monkeypox) transmitted?

-MPOX (Monkeypox) is transmitted through very close contact with infected people (such as skin-to skin contact during intimate or sexual contact) and can also spread through respiratory transmission (such as prolonged face-to-face contact) and contact with infected surfaces (such as contaminated clothing, towels or furniture).
+MPOX is transmitted through very close contact with someone who has the virus (such as skin-to skin contact during intimate or sexual contact) and can also spread through respiratory transmission (such as prolonged face-to-face contact) and contact with infected surfaces (such as contaminated clothing, towels or furniture).

 How is MPOX (Monkeypox) treated?